aiherder78/GalileoSupport/README.md

 -----
 Update - another thread with Perplexity starting with a tiny bit more discussion around GANs but then moving on using DETR (visual transformer with a CNN backbone).
 Uploading that now.

+----- Update Sunday Jan 12, 2025 -----
+Added the draft notes, "Stellarium images and object name retrieval draft notes and code.txt" last night.
+It contains a draft process - probably almost everything needed to autonomously gather the images and requery Stellarium after doing difference of gaussians on them for potential objects.
+It needs maybe a tiny bit more as far as how to arrange the dataset.
+I'm exploring using docker with headless Stellarium now - I was asking questions of Perplexity on that.
+Basically, I might explore having a VNC server with Stellarium GUI going to a xvfb (virtual framebuffer), then connecting to it from the host.
+The reason for this is that if I do it right, it might allow me to see into the training process.
+For instance, if I have Stellarium time frozen so that all the queries go to the same exact second, then when I do the training loop, I could possibly have the transformer add its predictions on top of the same virtual framebuffer and be able to see it training live using the VNC client.

+Right now, I'm sort of aiming at using a DETR with the difference of gaussians instead of a CNN.
+I'm probably going to have to change it to a pure transformer later...maybe.
+I'm not sure yet.
+It's about time for me to check the post office for whether the Botango servo control board has arrived yet.
+I'll do that either tonight or tomorrow.
+I remembered that I already have an Arduino-like board sitting around, might try to use that initially, directly connected to my computer.